alimoqimi97/skyline/README.md

 ### What I learned

-In this chat app, I learned how to use firebase to sign in with gmail, email, facebook account and etc. using typescript in next.js app. how to use tailwind with sass.
+In this chat app, I learned how to use firebase to sign in with gmail, email, facebook account and etc. how to send and receive messages in realtime wat. using typescript in next.js app. how to use tailwind with sass.

 <!-- To see how you can add code snippets, see below: